fission/fission.io/content/en/blog/8-must-know-terms-for-serverless-developer.md

 +++
-title = "8 Must Know Serverless Terms For A Developer" date = "2022-03-01T11:30:34+05:30"
+title = "8 Must Know Terms For A Serverless Developer" date = "2022-03-03T15:30:34+05:30"
 author = "Atulpriya Sharma"
-description = "Planning to start your cloud native journey?
-Here are 8 Must Know Serverless Terms For A Developer." categories = ["General"] type = "blog" images = ["/images/featured/serverless-terms.png"]
+description = "Are you building a serverless application?
+Here are 8 terms you must know as a serverless developer." categories = ["General"] type = "blog" images = ["/images/featured/serverless-developer.png"]
 +++

 I’ve been a mobile developer for most of my professional career.
 The transition from Java to Android wasn’t a big deal.
-However, over the years the entire technological landscape has transformed, thanks to serverless and microservices.
-Many of the mobile apps that I developed have a serverless component running somewhere on the cloud.

-What that meant is that a lot of us developers had to get a hang of the serverless world.
-So to help all of you looking to get started with the serverless journey, here are the **8 Must Know Serverless Terms** you should know as a developer.
+However, most of the mobile apps today have shifted their backend to serverless.
+This makes mobile apps more light-weight and improves their maintainability.

+As I set out to build and learn more about serverless applications, I'd like to share my learnings with you.
+This post lists **8 terms you must know as a serverless developer**.

-{{< figure src="/images/featured/serverless-terms.png" alt="Planning to start your cloud native journey?
-Here are 8 Must Know Serverless Terms For A Developer." height="600" width="1000">}}
+{{< figure src="/images/featured/serverless-developer.png" alt="Are you building a serverless application?
+Here are 8 terms you must know as a serverless developer." height="600" width="1000">}}

-## Serverless Terms You Should Know
+## Terms You Should Know As A Serverless Developer

-Serverless is the present and future of the software industry.
+Serverless has become a preferred way to build applications by developers.
+Thanks to the ease of building and deployment that it offers.
 Irrespective of what type of an IT professional you are, you would definitely have to interact with some serverless or cloud components in the future.
 To help you get started quickly, here are some serverless terms you should know as a developer: